dourmiah/Fraud_detection_lead_2/00_mlflow_tracking_server/readme.md

 * fetch the training data or artifacts from the AWS S3 directory we just created.
 * use a PostgreSQL database (also on Heroku) to store the parameters and tags of each training session.

 Take the time to read the content of the `Dockerfile` located next to this `README.md`.
 You should now understand why there are instructions like `RUN ./aws/install` and why ``boto3`` is in the ``requirement.txt``.
-Indeed they help to plug the MLFlow Tracking Server to the bucket on AWS.
-The connection between the MLFlow Tracking Server and PostgreSQL is a matter of configuration (see the next section below)
+Indeed they help to plug the MLflow Tracking Server to the bucket on AWS.
+The connection between the MLflow Tracking Server and PostgreSQL is a matter of configuration (see the next section below)

 To deploy the MLflow tracking server:
 * Open a terminal